DDorch/codium-devcontainer/README.md

 **There may be bugs or missing features.**
 **Use at your own risk.**

+This project is inspired by Andrew Heiss’s blog post, which demonstrates using Positron to SSH into a Docker container instead of a remote machine: https://www.andrewheiss.com/blog/2025/07/05/positron-ssh-docker/

 ## Features
 - Devcontainer: Build & Run — builds an image and runs a container mounting your folder.
 - Devcontainer: Add Dockerfile Template — scaffolds a Dockerfile into `.devcontainer/Dockerfile`.